Our-Dream-Company/Your_finance_helper/README.md

 ![](https://github.com/Our-Dream-Company/Your_finance_helper/blob/master/images/4_registration.jpg)

 I have used my own templates in this application.
-Authentication is designed so that information about income / expenses is displayed for each individual registered user.
+Authentication is designed in such a way, so information about income / expenses is displayed for each individual registered user..

 ## Main page

 In this application, you can see the records of your income / expenses in a readable form by sections, categories and names of the operation.
 You can see the balance from the beginning of the month to the current date.
 You can also see information in the period of interest by dates.

-When a user logs into the system for the first time, the following information will be displayed in front of him:
+When user see this page first time, the following information will be displayed in front of him:
 ![](https://github.com/Our-Dream-Company/Your_finance_helper/blob/master/images/5_main_page.jpg)

 If the user adds _income_